GotenJBZ/sui-basecamp-ctf-writeup/README.md

 During the publishing of this module, it instantiates a `Challenge` object and makes it a shared object.

 > A quick disclaimer for those who haven't work with Sui before:
+>
-> A shared object is an object that has no owner and anyone can obtain a mutable reference to that object: `&mut Obj`.
+> a shared object is an object that has no owner and anyone can obtain a mutable reference to that object: `&mut Obj`.
 >

 Our goal to solve the challenge is to set `challenge.solved` to `true`.